Implantica’s Solution to Acid Reflux, RefluxStop™

 Removes the need for drug therapy

-According to the RefluxStop™ CE mark clinical investigation results, at 3 years after RefluxStop™ surgery, all patients with evaluable data no longer took regular daily PPI drug therapy.
+In the clinical investigation, at 3 years after RefluxStop™ surgery all patients with evaluable data no longer took regular daily PPI drug therapy.

 Successful clinical trial results